Archive product

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture from the 19th century is associated with the beloved Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philip style, and finally the English Victorian style.
-Toward the end of the century, these styles blend into pseudo-classicism, Renaissance, and Baroque.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philip style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
-Noteworthy are antique pieces in Rococo and Louis XV styles.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Notable and worth mentioning are antique pieces in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
+These were highly ornate pieces designed to exude splendor and serve a luxurious role.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can see how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style is also significant.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, strong bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
+Today, we can see how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a major mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Attributes / Details